 This refers to the verse (Ecclesiastes 7:19): “החכמה תעוז לחכם יותר מעשרה שליטים אשר הוו בעיר” (Wisdom strengthens the wise more than ten rulers who are in the city).
 Upon seeing Judah’s anger, Joseph kicked his throne and it collapsed into a heap of pebbles.
 Trying to take out his sword from its sheath, but unable to do so, Judah said “this one must be one who fears Heaven.”

-The connection between strength and wisdom is difficult to understand, but our master, quoting his father (R. Avraham Glasner, 1826-77), the gaon of blessed memory, explained that Joseph the righteous one, seeing that Judah was enraged, and hearing himself assaulted with the words — “כי כמוך כפרעה – גוזר ואינו מקיים” (for you are like Pharaoh — he decrees but does not fulfill) and “ואהרוג אותך ואת אדונך” (I will kill you and your master) — that Hazal attribute to Judah, might have responded with the anger of a king or of the angel of death.
-For how could Judah have presumed to vilify Joseph in his own house while he was sitting on his throne?
-But Joseph, in his great wisdom and humility, did not respond in kind, enduring insult and abuse until he felt as if he were sitting on a pile of pebbles.
-Because Joseph listened silently to this insult and abuse, the anger of Judah abated.
+The connection between strength and wisdom is difficult to understand, but our master, quoting his father (R. Avraham Glasner, 1826-77), the gaon of blessed memory, explained that Joseph the righteous one, seeing that Judah was enraged, and hearing himself assaulted with the words — “כי כמוך כפרעה – גוזר ואינו מקיים” (for you are like Pharaoh — he decrees but does not fulfill) and “ואהרוג אותך ואת אדונך” (I will kill you and your master) — attributed to Judah by the Sages, might have responded with the anger of a king or of the angel of death.
+For how could Judah have presumed to vilify Joseph while sitting on his throne in his own house?
+But, in his great wisdom and humility, Joseph, enduring insult and abuse until he felt as if he were sitting on a pile of pebbles, remained silent.
+Because Joseph listened silently to insult and abuse, Judah’s anger abated.
 For how could anyone remain angry after seeing the king, sitting on his throne, suffering his own humiliation in silence?
-Doing so, Joseph thereby overcame his brothers who, according to the tradition of Hazal, had were rising up together to destroy the whole city. (שביבי אש)
+Doing so, Joseph thereby overcame his brothers who, according to the Sages, had risen together to destroy the whole city. (שביבי אש)

 ולא יכלו אחיו לענות אותו כי נבהלו מפניו